Keilor

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Keilor suburb has a high national income level based on latest ATO data aggregated by AreaSearch for financial year 2023.
-Keilor's median taxpayer income is $63,824 and average income is $84,305.
-Greater Melbourne's figures are $57,688 and $75,164 respectively.
-By September 2025, estimated incomes would be approximately $69,089 (median) and $91,260 (average), accounting for an 8.25% Wage Price Index growth since financial year 2023.
-Keilor's household, family, and personal incomes cluster around the 60th percentile nationally.
-Income analysis shows that 27.0% of locals (1,570 people) fall into the $1,500 - 2,999 weekly income category.
+Keilor suburb has high national income levels according to latest ATO data aggregated by AreaSearch for financial year 2023.
+Median income among taxpayers is $63,824 and average income stands at $84,305.
+These figures compare to Greater Melbourne's median of $57,688 and average of $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $69,089 (median) and $91,260 (average).
+Census data shows Keilor's household, family and personal incomes cluster around the 60th percentile nationally.
+Income analysis reveals that 27.0% of locals (1,570 people) fall into the $1,500 - 2,999 weekly income category, similar to regional levels where 32.8% occupy this range.
 Higher earners make up a substantial presence with 33.1% exceeding $3,000 weekly.
 After housing costs, residents retain 88.7% of their income.
-Keilor's SEIFA income ranking places it in the 8th decile.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income